davekilian/primer/basic/calc.md

 > Finally we connect the output of an and gate to the input of a not gate, obtaining a newer gate called a nand gate.
 >
 > Once you have a NAND gate, you can implement all other boolean logic gates out of one or more NAND gates wired together.
 Link to Wikipedia, which I remember having an article about this

-## Logic Gates

-> We're now done working with analog circuits - from this point forward, all circuits will be designed in terms of *logic gates*
->
-> Explain at a high level what a logic gate is - a subcircuit that we can insert into a larger circuit to perform some kind of digital operation.
-A logic gate works a lot like a circuit component, but instead of being a fundamental component, it's built out of one or more fundamental components.
-Maybe mention that this is our very first abstraction, and define abstraction as well.
->
-> Each logic gate receives one or more lines of input and produces one or more lines of output.
-When the logic gate is added to the circuit, we only have to worry about the input and output lines, and as long as everything is hooked up correctly, we can ignore the circuitry inside the logic gate and what happens internally.

 ## Integer Math